 Renault: The first team without bonuses.
 For its fourth place, Renault $73 million, 18 percent more than last year.

 Haas: The US-American (Ferrari B team) will get $70 million for rank five last season, up 32 percent over 2018.

 Williams: The British team with a long tradition in F1 is the big loser this time.
 For being last in 2018 they received only $60 million, ten million of which was a bonus payment.
 This is 21 percent less from the previous year.

 Racing Point: Because Force India lost all championship points for selling itself to Lawrence Stroll, the team has to be satisfied with rank seven. $59 million; minus 15 percent.

 Alfa Romeo: For rank eight, the former Sauber team receives $56 million, 22 percent more than last year.

 Toro Rosso: The bottom of the money list. $52 million for ninth place – a minus of 7 percent.
-However, they shouldn’t be so worried about money, having rich energy drink money bubbling for their their financial support if needed.
+However, they shouldn’t be so worried about money, having rich energy drink money bubbling for their financial support if needed.